-Peri-Areolar Incision: Peri-areolar incision is made around the nipple.
-The incision makes it easier for your surgeon to correct any uneven appearance to the areola.
+Peri-Areolar Incision: A peri-areolar incision is made around the nipple.
+This incision makes it easier for your surgeon to correct any uneven appearance to the areola.
 The scar is well-hidden at the edge of the areola where skin color changes.

 Disadvantages: The chance of losing nipple sensation is slightly higher (about 2-5%).
 Future breast-feeding difficulties will occur in 20% of patients.
 This incision also has a higher risk for capsular contracture.

-Axillary: Axillary incision is made in the armpit, which prevents the scar from being readily visible.
+Axillary: An axillary incision is made in the armpit, which prevents the scar from being readily visible.

 Disadvantages: The risk of uneven placement of implants is higher (approx. 10-15%).
 Any future surgery would require additional incisions resulting in other scars.
-The recovery after placement with this incision is more uncomfortable.
+The recovery with this incision is more uncomfortable.